jensnesten/rust_bt/README.md

 - Pairs trading, trading multiple instruments
 - Plotting and statistics

+## Components

+- **rust_core**: The central trading engine
+  - Implements the core trading logic for backtesting and live trading
+  - Houses strategies, orderbook logic, and data handling
+  - Handles position management, margin and leverage

+- **rust_live**: The live trading interface
+  - Connects the core trading logic to real-time data and execution
+  - Handles live data streaming
+  - To run the live trading engine, navigate to the `rust_live` directory and run `cargo run`

+- **rust_bt**: The backtesting interface
+  - Connects the core trading logic to historical data and starts the backtest
+  - To run the backtest, navigate to the `rust_bt` directory and run `cargo run`

+- **rust_ml**: The machine learning interface
+  - Loads models and runs inference on live and historical data
+  - Tools for converting scalers and pytorch models to rust

 ## Getting started
 The backtesting engine works out of the box: simply navigate to rust_bt/rust_bt and run the cargo.
 To change strategies, modifying rust_bt/src/main.rs is necessary - by default the StatArb-spread strategy is loaded.
 If we take a look at main.rs in rust_bt/rust_bt - we see the following main function: